Codepath-G27/Task-Train/README.md

 ### Overview
 TaskTrain is a productivity app meant to help organize your daily schedule and routines.
-In this app, the user can create Todo items, as well as set an alarm either associated with a task or not.
+•	The major features included are creating alarms, calendar integration, grouping alarms with other users, and social friend integration.
+To accomplish group alarms users can add/remove friends and then request users to set the same alarm.
+•	Technologies: Firebase, Android Studio, GitHub, RoomDB, SQL, and Java.